 I definitely have a lot of opinion on this simply because I've been on both ends of this as a software developer, as a freelancer and especially now as someone who hires a lot of people off of Upwork.
 I spend a lot of time.
 I hire programmers off of there.
 I just hired a programmer off of there and for fairly cheap and got a good job done on it.
 I'll tell you what I'm looking for.
 I'll tell you what makes a difference.
 I'll tell you why you can compete with that guy from India that's charging $5 an hour to do PHP development and he knows 15 different frameworks and programming languages and it really seems hard to compete with him.

 The biggest thing that you can do, bar none, is to communicate effectively.
 This is why this channel exists.
 If you want to read more about this, I mean I'll talk about this briefly in the video.
 Definitely check out my book if you haven't already.
 Soft Skills: The Software Developer's Life Manual.
 But the key thing is communication skills and the ability to instill confidence in the person that's going to hire you.
 If I put out a rec on Upwork and I'm looking for a developer, I had a job out for someone to convert my Photoshop so I did a 99Designs for a landing page for one of my—for my book, actually for my new book.
 You can check that one out.
-Actually, it's called The Complete Software Developer's Career Guide which actually should be out now by the time that you're watching this video or maybe—yeah, it should be out by now.
-Go check that out and you can check out the landing page and the trailer and everything there, but I had someone design that and then I had to hire someone on Upwork to convert Photoshop to HTML to the web and get it working on WordPress, so stuff that I could probably do, but this is the kind of tips that I hire out now, not super programming work, not in depth technical thing, but the thing—what I was looking for was not—I didn’t go and look.
+Actually, it's called The Complete Software Developer's Career Guide.
+Go check that out and you can check out the landing page and the trailer and everything there, but I had someone design that and then I had to hire someone on Upwork to convert Photoshop to HTML to the web and get it working on WordPress, so stuff that I could probably do, but this is the kind of tips that I hire out now, not super programming work, not in depth technical things, but the thing—what I was looking for was not—I didn’t go and look.